USCGC Planetree: Alaska service

 Planetree was given a refit in 1974.
 She received an "austere" renovation, the less comprehensive of the two buoy tender service life extension programs the Coast Guard implemented at that time.
 This refit was expected to extend the ship's life by 8 to 10 years.
 Crew quarters were improved and modernized, and a new crew lounge was added.
 The climate control system was modernized, and the main engines and electrical switchboards were overhauled.
 New 100 kilowatt generators were installed.
 After the renovation, in August 1974, Planetree was reassigned to Juneau, Alaska.
 Her primary mission remained the maintenance of aids to navigation.
-One unusual aspect of this service is that she was responsible for supplying the last manned lighthouse in Alaska, Five Finger Island.
+One unusual aspect of this service is that she was responsible for supplying the last staffed lighthouse in Alaska, Five Finger Island.

 Planetree sailed from Alaska to Hawaii several times during her career to join training exercises.
-On one trip, in January 1993, she encountered a storm which produced 100-mile per hour gusts and waves 55 feet high.
+On one trip, in January 1983, she encountered a storm which produced 100-mile per hour gusts and waves 55 feet high.
 Three small holes opened in the ship's hull causing a 30 to 50 gallon per hour leak.
 The application off quick-drying cement as temporary patches cut the leaks down to 3 to 5 gallons per hour, which the ship's pumps handled easily.
 Planetree hove to until the weather moderated, reducing her speed to just the minimum required to allow her rudder to be effective in steering the ship.
 Even at this low speed, the ship began to leak propeller shaft lubricant which threatened her ability to continue steering.
 USCGC Douglas Munro responded to Planetree bringing additional lubricant, and the ship made port as the weather moderated.